UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 The rest of the libraries would be added in an analog manner.

 It is important to add all the opencv libraries under `>> file system >> libs >> opencv`, as the compilation of them generates a file `opencv.pc` in the RootFS file system at `<rootfs_partition>/usr/lib/pkgconfig/` that is necessary to compile the DNN applications when using the DNNDK.
 It is also important to add the `packagegroup-petalinux-pyton-modules`, as they enable executing the `pip` command, which is neccesary to install some python dependencies later on.
 The `packagegroup-core-buildessential` is fundamental to execute the `make` command when compiling applications in the ZedBoard.
-It is also recommended to add the `tar` package just in case it is necessary to untar some files and the `vim` text editor, as a console editor can be very helpful when working with ZedBoard.
+It is also recommended to add the `tar` package just in case it is necessary to untar some files and the `vim` text editor, as a console editor can be very helpful when debuging your applications with ZedBoard.
+Here is a [link](https://www.radford.edu/~mhtay/CPSC120/VIM_Editor_Commands.htm) to a `vim` command tutorial.

 - Re-build the project.